garden-io/garden/contributor-docs/config-resolution.md

 This includes:
 * The steps involved in resolving Garden template strings into concrete values.
 For example:
   * E.g. `${environment.name}.mydomain.com` -> `dev.mydomain.com`
-  * or `${actions.build.api.deployment-image-id}` -> `some-registry.io/my-org/api:v-abf3f8dca`.
+  * or `${actions.build.api.outputs.deployment-image-id}` -> `some-registry.io/my-org/api:v-abf3f8dca`.
 * Applying structural template operators (e.g. `$merge` and `$concat`).
 * Garden's multi-pass approach to config resolution, including partial resolution.
 * The config graph and the process of creating it (from files on disk to resolved action configs).
 * How module configs are converted to action configs in 0.13.

-Like in the [graph execution doc](./graph-execution-overview.md), we'll start from the bottom up, looking at how template strings are resolved (and how structural operators are applied).
+Like in the [graph execution doc](./graph-execution.md), we'll start from the bottom up, looking at how template strings are resolved (and how structural operators are applied).

 Then we'll move on to describing the high-level resolution flow and how it provides the necessary template context data for the next resolution step.